obifarin/shap-iml-metabolomics/README.md

 - The anaconda environment for this work: pls-da-shap.yml
 - The important models are saved in the folder saved_models.
 - PyChemometrics is the folder for the library used in PLS-DA computation for this work.
-For some reason, some PLS-DA code wouldn't run if you don't have them in the same directory from which you run the code.
+Some PLS-DA code wouldn't run if you don't have them in the same directory from which you run the code.
 - Data folder contains the raw data used in this study, as prepared by [Mendez et al](https://link.springer.com/article/10.1007/s11306-019-1612-4) in his paper.